Getting Started with SailPoint AI Services

 - Storage: 128 GB

-- Outbound access for port 53 (DNS) to your internal name servers
+- Outbound access for port 53 (DNS) to your internal name servers.
+You can connect VAs to a local DNS server behind your firewall.

 - Optional inbound access for port 22 (SSH) for you to access the VA when inside your network